ropensci-review-tools/srr/README.md

     ```

     That will load the [“roclet”](https://roxygen2.r-lib.org) used by
-    this package to process statistical standards as documented within
+    this package to process the documentation of statistical standards
-    your actual code.
-Note that you do not need to add, import, or
+    within your actual code.
+Note that you do not need to add, import,
-    depend upon the `rrr` package anywhere else within the `DESCRIPTION`
+    or depend upon the `rrr` package anywhere else within the
-    file.
+    `DESCRIPTION` file or your actual package.

 4. Load the `rrr` package and generate lists of standards within your
     package’s `/R` folder by running,